JavaScript is required

 Find out more, get support and resources

-Participation in quality kindergarten for supporting children’s long term development and health, particularly those who are vulnerable, is important for success at school and beyond.
+Participation in quality kindergarten supports children’s long term development and health, particularly those who are vulnerable, and is important for success at school and beyond.

 Resources for Funded Kindergartens provide further information about ESK for kindergarten services, MCH services, Child Protection and Child FIRST professionals.